fredyouhanaie/gen_xml/gh_pages/overview.md

   which is the text within an element.

-Associated with each callback module is a state variable maintained by the `gen_xml:read/3` function, and is initialized to the value that is supplied to it during the call.
+Associated with each callback module is a state variable maintained by the `gen_xml:read/3` function, and is initialized to the value supplied to it during the call.
 The current contents of the state variable is passed to the handler functions, which should return it, optionally updated, for the future calls to the handlers.